RSE-Sheffield/RSE-Sheffield.github.io/pages/training/fair4rs/index.md

 - Associate their research software with a unique and persistent identifier and use metadata to enhance its findability, accessibility and reusability
 - Identify repositories that provide long-term persistent storage for research software
-- Apply approaches such as packaging and containers to enhance the reusability and reproducibility of research software.
+- Apply approaches such as packaging and containers to enhance the reusability and reproducibility of research software

 ## Modules